 What this means for your business

 For Belgian and European businesses, this reform represents a major opportunity.
 The overall volume of public contracts continues to grow, rules are being simplified, and selection criteria are evolving in favour of local and responsible players.
-Companies that prepare now — by structuring their monitoring, adapting their bids to environmental criteria, and mastering the new procedures — will be best positioned to benefit.
+Moreover, the mandatory e-invoicing obligation being progressively enforced further underscores the need to digitalise.
+Companies that prepare now — by structuring their public procurement monitoring, adapting their bids to environmental criteria, and mastering the new procedures — will be best positioned to benefit.